ZeppelinBot/Vety/docs/docs/plugins/overview.md

 Each plugin consists of **commands** and **event listeners**:

 * **Commands** are, well, commands.
-Knub supports both [slash commands](slash-commands.md) and message commands, though the former is recommended for any new bots.
+Vety supports both [slash commands](slash-commands.md) and message commands, though the former is recommended for any new bots.
 * **Event listeners** run in response to an event from the bot gateway.
 This is comparable to a plain `client.on("eventName", ...)` in discord.js.

 ## Program flow